 The design of the token may be formally described as follows;

-Obverse: (star) AT.THE.FLEECE.TAVERNE , around the central depiction of a sheep’s body facing left and suspended in a harness around its middle.
+Obverse: (mullet) AT.THE.FLEECE.TAVERNE , around the central depiction of a sheep’s body facing left and suspended in a harness around its middle.

-Reverse: (star) .IN.COVEN.GARDEN. , around twisted wire inner circle, letters W.C within.
+Reverse: (mullet) .IN.COVEN.GARDEN. , around twisted wire inner circle, letters W.C within.

 This is one of two undated tokens, a farthing and a half penny, of similar design which were issued from the Fleece Tavern in Covent Garden and which bear the issuer’s initials W.C.
 The slightly larger half penny tokens also carry the issuers name in full, William Clifton, so there is no doubt who was responsible for their issue.